OpenMPT/openmpt/doc/libopenmpt/gettingstarted.md

             make CONFIG=djgpp

-        `openmpt123` can use liballegro 4.2 for sound output on DJGPP/DOS. liballegro can either be installed system-wide in the DJGPP environment or downloaded into the `libopenmpt` source tree.
+        `openmpt123` can use liballegro 4.2 for sound output on DJGPP/DOS. liballegro needs to be downloaded into the `libopenmpt` source tree.

-            make CONFIG=djgpp USE_ALLEGRO42=1    # use installed liballegro

-        or

             ./build/download_externals.sh    # download liballegro source
-            make CONFIG=djgpp USE_ALLEGRO42=1 BUNDLED_ALLEGRO42=1
+            make CONFIG=djgpp USE_ALLEGRO42=1

      -  American Fuzzy Lop: